Why you should consider hiring an art expert

 Managing the logistics

-Once a piece has been purchased, a great art expert can assist you on the appropriate way to display it, from lighting, to installation and right down to choosing the correct glass for the frame.
+Once a piece has been purchased, a great art management expert can assist you with the appropriate way to display it, from lighting to installation and right down to choosing the correct glass for the frame.
 They would also oversee any restoration work necessary for the preservation of the piece.
-If storage is required, an art advisor like Anna will go to the trouble of ensuring the right conditions are organised (including humidity and lighting levels, among other details).
-She will also organise safe transport, whether it be across the city or across the globe, to ensure that the piece will arrive safely at its new destination.
+If storage is required, an art management advisor will go to the trouble of ensuring the right conditions are organised (including humidity and lighting levels, among other details).
+They will also organise safe transport, whether it be across the city or across the globe, to ensure that the piece will arrive safely at its new destination.

 Selling a piece

-If you’re looking to sell a piece, an art consultant can act as your representative to research the correct market for it to be sold in, and assist in the decision whether better to sell at auction or through private treaty sale.
-An expert will do their research and suggest exactly when, where and how much the piece should be sold for, with full transparency in relation to anything that will affect the sale.
+If you’re looking to sell a piece, an art consultant can act as your representative to research the correct market for it to be sold in and assist in the decision as to whether it is better to sell at auction or through private treaty sale.
+An expert will do their research and suggest exactly when, where and how much the piece should be sold for, with full transparency about anything that may affect the sale.

 Detective work

-Where you have inherited a piece and don’t know what it is, an expert will carry out the research to work out its attribution, and therefore its true value.
-They will use their attention to detail to research and produce a solid analysis with documents and data to support this.
-The advisor should manage expectations through acting with integrity and clarity through every step of this process, to ensure their client has a realistic idea of what to expect.
+Where you have inherited a piece and don’t know what it is, an expert will research to work out its attribution, and therefore its true value.
+They will draw on art history expertise, market insights, and attention to detail to research and produce a solid analysis with documents and data to support this.
+The advisor should manage expectations by acting with integrity and clarity through every step of this process, to ensure their client has a realistic idea of what to expect.

 Author Tiger Contributor Tiger Recruitment Team